lamnhan066/language_helper/README.md

 **Note:**

 - The `override` property of the provider controls whether new translations overwrite existing ones.
 Use `LanguageDataProvider.data(translations, override: true)` to overwrite existing translations.
+- The `mergeCodes` parameter controls whether the provider's supported language codes are added to the helper's available codes.
+Defaults to `false`.
 - Providers are added to the end of the providers list.
 Later providers with `override: true` will overwrite earlier ones.
 - When `activate: false`, data is added/removed but widgets won't update until `reload()` or `change()` is called.
 - Be careful not to call `addProvider` or `removeProvider` with `activate: true` during widget build, as it may cause `setState` errors.